4 Introduction to Microbial Genomics

 4.5.4 Virulence Associated Intervals

-One of the question ancient DNA research is interested in is the evolution of virulence in pathogenic species.
+One of the questions ancient DNA research is interested in is the evolution of virulence in pathogenic species.
 The location and nature of virulence factors can vary.
 An increase in virulence can be caused by gene gain (on chromosomes or plasmids), plasmids, mutations, or changes to complex gene mechanisms (e.g. immune evasion).
 To understand the underlying processes of virulence adaptation has been one of the recurring questions in the field.
-Virulence intervals vary but can be found within the literature and in some cases in curated databases.
+Virulence intervals vary, but can be found within the literature and in some cases in curated databases.

 Tip